Friday, March 3, 2023

 Now that that's out of the way, what do I have to say about this?
 Well, I think I have an answer (for myself, anyway).
 In Charig and Miller (1997), they were trying to calculate if Baryonyx was a biped or not.
 The authors stated that the arms of Baryonyx were strong enough for it to have been quadrupedal.
 However, the humerus was 39% the length of the femur.
 Compared to Stegosaurus, which had a humerus that was 43-55% the length of its femur (p.
 63).
 Based on the percentages, I believe that Baryonyx was bipedal.
 Its femur wasn't completely preserved (p.
 51), but based on its phylogenetic position with Baryonyx/Suchomimus tenerensis (Sereno et al., 1998, p.
 1300 Figure 4) (Fabbri et al., 2022, p.
 854 Figure 1), I believe that its femur was longer than its arms and enabled bipedalism.
 I'm going to use this technique on Spinosaurus, in particular the neotype FSAC-KK 11888.

 I got this idea from Goo (2022), which described a couple of new Spinosaurus bones.
 He places them under the species name Spinosaurus "dorsojuvencus," but I'm ignoring that for the time being.
-Any spinosauroid bones placed under the genus Spinosaurus will be placed under the species Spinosaurus aegyptiacus for the time being.
+Any spinosauroid bones placed under the genus Spinosaurus will be placed under the species Spinosaurus aegyptiacus for now.
 Anyway, Goo said that the specimen Alpha Male 9109 had a radius that was 64.7% the length of the Spinosaurus neotype's femur (Restoration of Spinosaurid limb bone, para.
 2).
 He then remarked that Spinosaurus was probably both bipedal and quadrupedal (Order Aliacollisauria: Diagnosis).
 It should be noted that Goo stated that his paper is outside mainstream paleontology.
 He is also a chemist that studies private fossils, but he has no background in paleontology (Foreword, para.
 2-3).
 At this point, I am desperate to find an answer for Spinosaurus' weirdness that I'm going to go with anything that I can find.
 Of course, I will do my best to see if what Goo says matches any other sources that I have.
 With that in mind, I'm going to use Goo (2022) and Charig and Miller (1997) to see if Spinosaurus was capable of being a biped only.

 Spinosaurus: